appgate/terraform-provider-appgatesdp/website/docs/r/appliance.markdown

 The following arguments are supported:

 * `activated`: (Optional) Whether the Appliance is activated or not.
-If it is not activated, it won&#39;t be accessible by the Clients.
+If it is not activated, it won't be accessible by the Clients.
 * `pending_certificate_renewal`: (Optional) Whether the Appliance is pending certificate renewal or not.
 Should be true for a very short period on certificate renewal.
 * `version`: (Optional) Peer version of the Appliance.
 * `hostname`: (Required) Generic hostname of the appliance.
 Used as linux hostname and to identify within logs.